AirQuality Sensing Powered by Citizen Science

 Air pollution affects all regions of the world.
 However, populations in low-income cities are the most impacted.
 According to the latest air quality database, 97% of cities in low- and middle- income countries with more than 100,000 inhabitants do not meet WHO air quality guidelines.
 However, in high-income countries, that percentage decreases to 49%.
 The associated health impacts of this reality are scary.
 As air quality declines, the risk of stroke, heart disease, lung cancer, and chronic and acute respiratory diseases, including asthma, increases for the people who live in them .
 However, most cities in developing countries have poor or inexistent air quality monitoring systems.
 This has been due mostly to the high prices and sofistication of air quality monitoring devices.

 Low-cost and easy-to-use measuring devices for air quality determinants and noise, such us the one produced by open-seneca, have become available.
-Understanding the limitations of these types of devices in comparison to high-end exemplars regarding data accuracy and coverage, they could become an powerful way of collecting data and involving the local population while doing it.
+Understanding the limitations of this type of devices in comparison to high-end exemplars regarding data accuracy and coverage, they could become an powerful way of collecting data and involving the local population while doing it.

 The Urban Pathways Project is involved in several sustainable urban mobility projects in developing countries, which have a great potential in terms of improving air quality and reducing noise in urban areas.
 Measuring the specific effects of the demonstration activities on these variables will be invaluable in quantifying the impact of the projects’ activities and thus the potential impact that replication and scaling-up of those measures could have at the local and national level, and ultimately at the global scale.